KubaaPK/idleclicker/README.md

 # idleclicker

-Project base on es6 in cooperation with webpack.
+Project on es6 with webpack.

-DONE:
-  - click to add coin,
-  - add coins over time by buying some sort of coins factories (salesman, lemonade stand etc.)
-  - saving and loading data from localStorage - such as total coins amount, factories amounts etc.
+Simple idle clicker.
+You can add coins by clicking, buy factories to produce coins per second and buyupgrades.
+Everything is saved and loaded from localStorage.